deep-foundation/dev/readme.md

 ### Open

-When all tasks are done, you can open Deep in browser: http://localhost:3007/ (ctrl/cmd + click by link)
+When all tasks are done, you can open Deep.Case App in browser: http://localhost:3007/ (ctrl/cmd + click by link)

 ## Server usage with domain